 Manchester United are one of the richest clubs in world sport, and one of the most successful in the history of football.

-With a record 20 Premier League titles and three Champions League wins, the Red Devils remain one of the world’s most popular and most marketable clubs in world football despite on-field struggles at Old Trafford in recent years.
+With a record 20 league titles and three Champions League wins, the Red Devils remain one of the world’s most popular and most marketable clubs in world football despite on-field struggles at Old Trafford in recent years.

 But the club’s ownership is a highly controversial topic, with United’s current owners the Glazers unpopular with many fans.